 Preview

 Text.
-Filename: Meiklem_etal_MI_2021_Patients_and_clinicians_perspectives_on_the_acceptability_of_completing_digital_quality_of_life_questionnaires.pdf
+Filename: Meiklem-etal-MI-2021-Patients-and-clinicians-perspectives-on-the-acceptability-of-completing-digital-quality-of-life-questionnaires.pdf

-Download (256kB)| Preview
+Download (260kB)| Preview

 Abstract

-Advanced chronic kidney disease is a serious and common medical condition with significant treatment choices incurring varying levels of high treatment burden.
+Advanced chronic kidney disease is a serious and common medical condition with significant treatment choices incurring varying high treatment burdens.
 Better understanding on how to best collect quality of life (QoL) in this unique situation may help guide critical decisions.
 This study investigates the acceptability of digital QoL questionnaires completed during routine haemodialysis sessions.
 Qualitative data was collected from patient (n=23) and clinical researcher (n=2) interviews alongside analysis of data from questionnaires completed by patients (n=101) during a 6-week validation study.
-Interviews refined the content and format of digital QoL questionnaires and pro-vided novel insights regarding how patients assessed and completed QoL questions.
+Interviews refined the content and format of digital QoL questionnaires and provided novel insights regarding how patients assessed and completed QoL questions.
 This study suggests collecting QoL data using digital tablet technology during routine haemodialysis clinics is both feasible and acceptable to patients and has provided novel insights that are not routinely available with traditional methods.